Invoices (Basic): Offline Payments, Discounts & Promotional Credits

 Follow these steps to manually record a payment made outside of TaxDome (cash, check, Square, Venmo, etc.):

-3. Add a description outlining what the payment is for
+4. Add a description outlining what the payment is for.

 5. That’s it!
-Click Submit to make the manual payment
+Click Save to make the offline payment.
+Credits are added to the client account.

-Here's a bit more on other options for manual payments:
+Here's a bit more on other options for offline payments:

-1. Link to Jobs: Link your manual payment to an existing job to make it immediately available in your workflow when needed.
+1. Link to jobs: Link your offline payment to an existing job to make it immediately available in your workflow when needed.
 Click Link to Jobs, then select the jobs.
 Once linked, the Jobs section is displayed at the bottom.
 You can see the job title and the pipeline it’s in (here's more on linking payments to jobs).

 2. Date: This is when the client made the payment.
 By default, you’ll see the current date.

-3. Send client email notification: Select this if you want an email about the manual payment to go out to the client.
+3. Send client email notification: Select this if you want an email about the offline payment to go out to the client.

-4. Sync this payment to QuickBooks: Select this option if you want to sync this payment with QuickBooks (this could lead to duplicating payments).
+4. Sync payment to QuickBooks Online: Select this option if you want to sync this payment with QuickBooks (this could lead to duplicating payments).
 Here's more on syncing payments with QuickBooks.

-5. Select which unpaid invoices you want the payment to cover: You’ll see the list of invoices issued for the selected account.
-The sum of the selected invoices must be less than or equal to the total amount of the payment you are creating.
+5. Settle: You’ll see the list of invoices issued for the selected account.
+The sum of the selected invoices will autofill the payment amount.

-Your clients see their promotional credits and manual payments in the Home section of their portal and can use them to pay for their invoices.
+Your clients see their credits in the Home section of their portal and can use them to pay for their invoices.

 To see TaxDome from the client’s side, access a read-only view.